ByronMattingly2015/byronmattingly2015.github.io/_pages/vol3_landing.md

 feature_row_left:
   - image_path: /assets/images/DIYBookCovers_Vol3_3D.jpg # Vol1_600x840.jpg Canva3D_vol1.png
     title: "Expected Late Fall 2026: <br/>Book Description"
-    excerpt: "This book is an introduction to communicating with the UART, I2C, and SPI interfaces in Entity Event-Driven Embedded Systems."
+    excerpt: "This book is an introduction to communicating with the UART, I2C, and SPI interfaces in Entity Event-Driven Embedded Systems. <br/><br/>Using MicroPython’s asyncio library and Microdot, makers, hobbyists, students, and professionals can provide microservices and other data consumers / AI Agents in Event-Driven Architectures with important, "real-time" telemetry from a massive variety of external peripheral chips controlled by the Raspberry Pi Pico W or Pico 2W. <br/><br/>This practical and straightforward guide takes you from reading simple one-wire temperature sensors and communicating with legacy RS232 hardware via UART to managing high-speed data streams across multi-device I2C and SPI buses.
+It gets you started with decoding how digital information moves across physical wires by way of some of the most common, low-cost sensor and peripheral modules available today."
     url: "#test-link"
     btn_label: "Read Sample"
     btn_class: "btn--success"